werpuc/IAOPeptideReader/README.md

 ### Remarks
 During the implementation following assumptions were made:

- * uploaded files have unique names.
+ * uploaded files have unique names,
+ * the application will be started by `run_shiny_app` function, i.e. not directly with `shiny::runApp`.